AlacrisIO/alacrity/README.md

 This is an example of the sort of abstraction that we will be able to build with Alacrity by laying abstractions and protocols.

+### Tools

+The Alacrity tool suite includes:

+- TODO A simulated blockchain for testing purposes.

+- TODO A compiler from Alacrity programs to participants programs targeting the testing chain.

+- Extractors that consume Alacrity programs and produce

+--- TODO state space models for correctness proofs;

+--- TODO strand space models for security proofs;

+--- TODO dynamical systems for efficiency experiments;

+--- TODO theorems to be verified for the soundness of the participants' views.